VOLTTRON/volttron/docs/source/specifications/configuration-store.rst

     ReturnAirCO2,>f,FALSE,1001
     ReturnAirCO2Stpt,>f,TRUE,1011

-The resulting configuration returns when an agent asks for "devices/vav1.config" it will receive the following configuration:
+The resulting configuration returns when an agent asks for "devices/vav1.config".
+The python object will have the following configuration:

 .. code-block:: python